auraphp/auraphp.github.io/_posts/2012-07-13-contributing-to-aura-project.markdown

 Sometimes there can be conflicts and you may want to resolve and commit manually.

-Now you can push your branch to your github account.
+Before you push your branch to your github account remember to run `phpunit` and check the PSR-1, PSR-2 by running PHP_CodeSniffer.

     $ git push -u origin experimental

 Once you have pushed give a PR to the develop branch if its a feature/changes.

-Remember to check the PSR-1, PSR-2 by running PHP_CodeSniffer.
+#Running PHPUnit
+I assume you have already installed `phpunit` .
+If not, have a look into [installing phpunit](http://www.phpunit.de/manual/current/en/installation.html) .
+From the tests folder run `phpunit`

+    $ cd tests
+    $ phpunit

 #Running PHP_CodeSniffer